 Yes, absolutely!
 It is possible to insert the Remarketing in the landing pages.
 It is a best practice too.
 This will help you target all the visitors of your landing pages.
 You can either do it through HTML coding or if you have a Landing Page designing software, you can do insert the code using that.

 To make your marketing tasks easier, LeadSquared helps you insert the Remarketing code directly into your landing pages.
-Take a free trial of LeadSquared to create a landing page for your ad campaigns.
-See how easy it is to begin with your ad campaigns.
+And see how easy it is to begin with your ad campaigns.

 To begin with your first Remarketing campaigns on Adwords, listen to our webinar recording today!
 Get started marketers.